AKBANK-Patika-FullStack-Bootcamp/MerveNurYazanel_Homeworks/README.md

 *For each homewrok deatiled Readme.md files can be found within each week folders.*

 ### Week1
-Creating a webapi for CRUD operations and
+Creating a webapi for CRUD operations.

 ### Week2
-Test CRUD operations on Postman.
+Testing CRUD operations on Postman.

 ### Week3
 Creating database and tables for each models.